 A simple way to reduce the use of single use plastics both at home and at the restaurant is by trying to cut it out wherever possible.
 Recycle the plastic that you can’t avoid and try to use alternatives to common plastic products like bee’s wax food covers and stainless steel straws.
 Use reusable canvas shopping bags when shopping and glass containers when storing and freezing leftovers.
 Buying produce from local farmers markets will help you to cut out unnecessary packaging and support local businesses too.
 Other ways to cut out plastic in the kitchen are to stop buying single use plastic water bottles and have everyone use a refillable bottle.

 When keeping our kitchens clean it’s important to check that the products we use aren’t damaging the environment and are eco-friendly.
 Simple changes like using biodegradable surface wipes and material cleaning cloths can help produce less waste and allow you to create a more sustainable household.
 You might not realize it but most of our household cleaning products contain phosphorus, ammonia, and nitrogen.
 These cause severe damage to our ecosystems according to the Environmental Protection Agency.
 We understand that kitchens must be clean to keep our food and families safe from bacteria, however, choosing more eco-friendly, less harmful alternatives will help stop the contamination of our waterways and soil, as these chemicals cannot be removed through water treatment.

-If you would like to know more about our restaurant or where we source all our fresh produce please click here.
+You can find out more about our restaurant or where we source all our fresh produce here.